+There is a huge list of Raspberry Pi OS and Ubuntu is one of them.
 Running Ubuntu on the Raspberry Pi gives you a richer experience and up to date software.
 We have a few options when it comes to running Ubuntu on your Pi.

 - Ubuntu MATE : Ubuntu MATE is the only distribution which natively supports the Raspberry Pi with a complete desktop environment.

 - Ubuntu Server 18.04 + Installing a desktop environment manually.

 - Using Images built by the Ubuntu Pi Flavor Maker community, these images only support the Raspberry Pi 2B and 3B variants and are not updated to the latest LTS release.

 The first option is the easiest and the quickest to set up while the second option gives you the freedom to install the desktop environment of your choice.
 I recommend going with either of the first two options.

 Here are the links to download the Disc Images.
 In this article I’ll be covering Ubuntu MATE installation only.

 Installing Ubuntu MATE on Raspberry Pi

 Go to the download page of Ubuntu MATE and get the recommended images.

 The experimental ARM64 version should only be used if you need to run 64-bit only applications like MongoDB on a Raspberry Pi server.